White haze / discoloration of the epoxy

 More information?

 Do you have questions about making art, jewelry or casting/coating floors or other objects?
-Several people work at itsOkay epoxy experts each with their own expertise.
+At itsOkay, several epoxy experts work, each with their own expertise.
 We are happy to help you.
+Contact itsOkay customer service or take a look at the Epoxy knowledge center .